 Given that geopolitical reality, we propose in Section III the immediate formation of a pilot transformational PPPP dedicated to finding cures for pediatric neurodegenerative diseases.
 We would recommend that the Advanced Research Projects Agency for Health (ARPA-H), an agency within the Department of Health and Human Services with OTA, be the sponsoring agency given its successful track record in healthcare innovation.
 Other participants in that project could include OpenAI, Google, Meta, or Microsoft, as a trusted intermediary to facilitate data sharing among participants by developing and operating (alone or with others approved by ARPA-H) the multi-sided data-sharing platform necessary for CureFinder.
-If so requested by the Secretary of the Department of Health and Human Services, the Department of Government Efficiency could help structure the data analytics necessary for such a project as well as the systems required for its efficient operation and for assessing its outcomes.
+The Secretary of the Department of Health and Human Services could work with both the private sector and other governmental agencies, such as DARPA (the Defense Advanced Research Projects Agency, an agency within the Department of Defense), to select the appropriate agency (or individuals) to help structure the data analytics necessary for such a project as well as the systems required for its efficient operation and for assessing its outcomes.